pajbot/pajbot/install-docs/README.md

 # Service installation

-Please note we currently only document how to run pajbot on GNU/Linux systems.
+Please note we currently only document how to run troybot on GNU/Linux systems.
 The following instructions should work without any changes on Debian and Ubuntu.
 If you are running another distribution of GNU/Linux, you might have to make some changes to the commands, file locations, etc. below.

 ## Install system dependencies

-Pajbot is written in python, so we need to install some basic python packages:
+troybot is written in python, so we need to install some basic python packages:

 ```bash
 sudo apt update